Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

-The server API should respond, in JSON, to the capacitor-updater plugin. with this data if update is necessary:
+The server API should respond, in JSON, to the capacitor-updater plugin.
+With this data if update is necessary:

 ```json
 {